saurabh-lodha-16/RemoTestProject/README.md

 ## Recommended Display Resolution

 As the background image is static, so it is recommended to run this project on a display with resolution **1920 x 1080.**

+(if the window is not fitting or over-fitting your window size, Please try zooming in or out your browser window)

 ## Running the project